 It’s not unusual these days to have a few hours to spend between flight connections at an airport.
 I once spent seven hours in transit – in both directions – between flights to Europe but with access to a zen tea house in the airline lounge I basked in the quiet and calm – my two favourite things to find in an airport.
 But you don’t have to be travelling best in class to while away the hours at Brisbane Airport as there’s more than just free Wi-Fi to keep you occupied between domestic and international connections.

-Shop: At Brisbane Airport’s Domestic Terminal the options alone help time fly with some of my favourite women’s clothing retailers such as Mimco, Witchery, Peter Alexander, Seed Heritage and Victoria’s Secret to browse.
-It’s also good for spontaneous purchases, maybe a bargain from the sale rack, an extra pair of pyjamas or new sunnies for the trip and gifts from Typo for friends and family.
+Shop: At the Domestic Terminal the options alone help time fly with some of my favourite women’s clothing retailers such as Mimco, Witchery, Peter Alexander, and Seed Heritage to browse.
+It’s also good for spontaneous purchases, maybe a bargain from the sale rack, an extra pair of pyjamas or new sunnies for the trip.
 The good news is shops are open from around 6am to at least 8pm most days.